- Oops!Something went wrong.Please try again later.

 Overall, the stock has an aggregate VGM Score of A. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been trending upward for the stock, and the magnitude of this revision looks promising.
-It comes with little surprise DaVita HealthCare has a Zacks Rank #1 (Strong Buy).
-We expect an above average return from the stock in the next few months.
+Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
+Notably, DaVita HealthCare has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report